Emulating quantum teleportation of a Majorana zero mode qubit

 \section{Experimental details}

 Our superconducting quantum processor has 12 frequency-tunable transmon qubits of the Xmon variety.
-The qubits are arranged in a line with neighbouring qubits coupled capacitively, and the nearest-neighbor coupling strength is about 12 MHz.
+In our experiments, the eight qubits (Fig.~1(a)) are chosen from the quantum processor.
+The processor has qubits lying on a 1D chain, and the qubits are capacitively coupled to their nearest neighbors.
+Each qubit has a microwave drive line (XY), a fast flux-bias line (Z) and a readout resonator.
 All readout resonators are coupled to a common transmission line for state readout.
+The single-qubit rotation gates are implemented by driving the XY control lines, and the CZ gate is implemented by driving the Z line using the ``fast adiabatic'' method.
 The performances of the eight qubits we chosen in our experiment are listed in Table \ref{tab:QPU}.

 During running the quantum circuits, we have performed the tomography measurement on the initial state ${\rm{|}}\psi {\rangle _2}$ on qubit 2 that we prepared for teleportation (see Fig.~\ref{figtomography_init}), and the fidelities of six initial states are 0.9998, 0.9998, 0.9982, 0.9997, 0.9999, and 0.9989.